 Celebrating Chinese Lunar New Year 2015 in Montreal Canada

-Montreal accounts for one of the grandest Chinatowns of North America- the other three being in Calgary, Toronto and Vancouver.
+Montreal accounts for one of the grandest Chinatowns in Canada – the other three being in Calgary, Toronto and Vancouver.
 It is, therefore, very obvious that the celebrations of the Chinese new year in the place is also one of its kind.
 If you are headed out to Montreal this Chinese New Year, then brace yourself for an unparalleled visual treat, comprising of colourful parades, lanterns and decorations.

 If you are in Montreal on the occasion of the Chinese New Year, then brace yourself to walk down the red streets of Chinatown, located in De la Gauchetière Street, Saint Urbain Street and St. Lawrence Boulevard.
 According to the traditional Chinese belief, the red colour is said to bring good luck and this is the reason why you will find the Chinese population dressed in red, gifting each other money in red coloured envelopes and hanging red decorations on their door.
 You will also witness the Chinese population of the place hanging red lanterns with inscriptions, conveying good luck on them.